check-spelling-sandbox/materialize/doc/developer/design/20220109_monotonic_topk.md

 GitHub epic: https://github.com/MaterializeInc/database-issues/issues/4838

 ## Summary
-This document aims at capturing a high-level understanding of `TopK` rendering code as well as propose potential improvements in rendering monotonic top-k plans with strategies that that are more efficient when k is small, as is common in practice.
+This document aims at capturing a high-level understanding of `TopK` rendering code as well as propose potential improvements in rendering monotonic top-k plans with strategies that are more efficient when k is small, as is common in practice.

 ## Goals
 Presently, our rendering of `TopK` plans treats three cases: `MonotonicTop1Plan`, `MonotonicTopKPlan`, and `BasicTopKPlan`.
 Taking a step back, there seem to be at least two aspects to consider in our rendering options: monotonicity and boundedness.
 Monotonicity is an input property that allows us to come up with more specialized rendering for `TopK` plans, since we do not have to account for retractions and can thus not maintain as much state.
 Boundedness can refer to the input or to the output sizes.
 It has been observed in issue [#14444](https://github.com/MaterializeInc/database-issues/issues/4127) that input size boundedness can be exploited to simplify `TopK` chains.
 Output size boundedness is exploited in the rendering of `MonotonicTop1Plan` as well as `MonotonicTopKPlan`.
 However, there may be opportunities to improve the rendering even further, especially for small k, of `MonotonicTopKPlan`.